-The Tree may reach 8m high and 0,6m wide.
-Bark – reddish brown, to brown and smooth.
-The thin, ovate to elliptic Leaves are simple.
+Tree to 8m high, 0,6m wide.
+Bark – brownish and smooth.
+Thin, ovate to elliptic Leaves are simple.
 Stipules fall early.
-Sweetly scented, white Flowers with 3-4 sepals and up to 13 whorled petals.
-Fruit is globose, up to 6cm wide with a hard woody shell.
+White Flowers with 3-4 sepals + 13 whorled petals.
+Globose Fruit 6cm wide + hard woody shell.

 RSA Tree No. 492.

-Family: Salicaceae: (the willow family has recently been expanded and includes 55 genera and 1 000+ species.
+Family: Salicaceae: (Willow family) has recently been expanded and includes 55 genera and 1 000+ species.
 Trees may be deciduous or evergreen.
-Leaves are simple and they and bark often contain Salicin (a bitter alcoholic glucoside related to asprin, found in willow bark and leaves of some Salicaceae.
-It can function as an anti – inflammatory.
-It may cause a skin allergy).
-Flowers are genetically hermaphroditic, in catkins and usually lacking a normal perianth.
+Leaves are simple and they and the bark often contain Salicin (a bitter alcoholic glucoside related to aspirin).
+This glucoside can be used as an anti–inflammatory.
+However, it may cause a skin allergy).
+Flowers are genetically hermaphroditic, in catkins and usually lacking a normal perianth (a collective term for the calyx and corolla).
 A bract subtends each flower.
 There are 2-many Stamens.
 The superior Ovary has 2-4 carpels.
 The flowers are wind pollinated.
 Fruit is variable with many small wind dispersed seeds.
 Local genera include Dovyalis, Oncoba, Salix and Scolopia.

-The Leaves are simple (have a single blade which may have incisions that are not deep enough to divide the blades into leaflets) and alternate.
+This tree has alternate; shiny Leaves that are simple (have a single blade which may have incisions that are not deep enough to divide the blades into leaflets).
 They are usually thin, ovate to elliptic and may reach 16 x 6cm but are usually about half this size.
-This tree is evergreen, unless there is a cold spell.
-Margins are boldly or finely toothed / scalloped or smooth.
+This tree is usually evergreen, unless there is a cold spell.
+Margins are boldly or finely toothed, scalloped, or smooth.
 The Blade is coriaceous (with a leathery texture).
-Leaves are shiny and dark green above.
+Leaves are dark green above.
 Below they are lighter and duller.
 The Midrib protrudes on both sides.
-4-8 pairs of Lateral veins and net veins are visible on both sides.
+The 4-8 pairs of Lateral veins and net veins are visible on both sides.
 The Apex tapers somewhat gradually.
 It may form a drip-tip.
 The Base is rounded to broadly tapering.
 Petioles (leaf stalk) are grooved along the top, hairless and up to 1cm long.
 Stipules (basal appendages of the petiole) are caducous (falling off early).

-The Flowers buds appear before or with the new leaves.
-They are round and develop singly from side shoots in leaf axils into impressive, sweetly scented, white flowers.
+The impressive, sweetly scented, white, bisexual Flowers appear before or with the new leaves.
+They are round and develop, singly from side shoots in leaf axils, into flowers.
 They have a rose like appearance with a central mass of golden yellow stamens.
-These sweet-scented flowers occur singly on side shoots and are either axillary or terminal.
-Flowers are bisexual and actinomorphic (regular; symmetrical).
-The Calyx is pale green with 3-4 lobes which are imbricate (having regularly arranged, overlapping edges, as roof tiles).
-The Corolla has 7-13 imbricate white, whorled petals which may be wavy.
-The free Stamens are hypogynous (under the ovary).
-There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and the superior Ovary is unilocular (containing a single chamber or cell).
+These flowers occur singly on side shoots and are either axillary or terminal.
+Flowers are actinomorphic (having symmetrically arranged perianth parts of similar size or shape that are divisible into 3 or more equal halves).
+The Calyx is pale green with 3-4 lobes that are imbricate (having regularly arranged, overlapping edges, as roof tiles).
+The Corolla has 7-13 imbricate white, whorled petals that may be wavy.
+The numerous free golden Stamens are hypogynous (under the ovary) and have linear anthers.
+There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and the superior Ovary is unilocular (containing a single chamber or cell) with many ovules.
 The Style is simple.
-Individual flowers are short-lived but the plant may bloom for 2-3 months.
+Although individual flowers are short-lived, the plant may bloom for 2-3 months.
 (Sep-Dec).

-Fruit is indehiscent and almost spherical – up to 6+cm in diameter or is slightly flattened at the apex and base.
+The distinctive indehiscent Fruit is and almost spherical or slightly flattened at the apex and base.
+Fruit diameter is 6+cm.
 The fruit has a thin rind that is initially green.
 This turns yellowish to dark reddish brown.
 It is hard shelled, faintly ridged longitudinally with a persistent calyx at the base.
-There is a persistent Style and the Stigma causes a small point or mushroom-like growth at the end.
-The fruit contains a dry, mealy-like, sour, yellowish pulp.
+The persistent Style and the Stigma causes a small point or mushroom-like growth at the end.
+The fruit contains a dry, mealy-like, sour and yellowish pulp.
 This pulp contains a number of hairless Seeds that are flattish and oval.
-When the seeds are dry inside they rattle when fruit is shaken.
+They have leafy cotyledons.
+When the seeds are dry inside, they rattle when fruit is shaken.
 (Feb-Sep).

 Distribution & Ecology

-The fruit is edible but not very tasty but may be hollowed out to make snuffboxes.
+The edible fruit is not very tasty.
+It may be hollowed out to make snuffboxes.
 The Wood is light brown but insufficiently large to be of much use apart for use as inlays.
 The Seeds yield brownish yellow oil but it is difficult to extract.
 When the seeds are left to dry inside they can be used as children’s rattles.
 These are often attached to the ankles when dancing.
 This is an attractive garden tree which is quick growing from fresh seeds or cuttings but is frost sensitive.
 It grows between 0,5 and 1m per year.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.